 Gone are the days of trust falls and human knots.
 Team building exercises have taken a serious scientific turn in the past few years and there are many proven exercises that can help bring your team together or get them performing at a higher level.
 Here are sparkspace, we firmly believe in the importance of team building, and we find it helpful to incorporate team building exercises into key meetings.
+Corporate team building activities, such as escape rooms, are a growing part of workplace culture as they help to promote teamwork and communication and can even help form friendships that may not have blossomed otherwise.
 Not sure what that would look like?
 Here are four ideas to build trust, communication, and creativity within your group.

 To Bring a New Team Together